Ovler

 Memory Optimization#

-After careful confirmation, I found that it didn't run for several hours.
-It ran for several minutes before the transaction became too big, and then it retried with a smaller batch until it couldn't try anything.
+After careful confirmation, it turned out that it didn't run for several hours.
+It ran for several minutes before the transaction became too big, and then it retried with a smaller batch until it couldn't try anything anymore.

 Training!

-After being reminded by @yzqzss, the best implementation is to set attribution first, then synchronize the index, following best practices, but that might cause 408 again.
-To solve the 408, I would need to implement a queue, but I was too lazy to write more code.
+After being reminded by @yzqzss, the best implementation is to set the attribution first, then sync the index, following best practices, but that might cause 408 again.
+To solve 408, I would need to implement a queue, but I was too lazy to write more code.

 Later, I found a flag that could reduce memory usage during indexing, referring to https://github.com/meilisearch/meilisearch/issues/3603, --experimental-reduce-indexing-memory-usage, and indeed, it worked wonders; it succeeded in one go.

-As for updates, running meilisync refresh is sufficient.
+As for updates, running meilisync refresh will suffice.

-After that, I wrote a systemd timer to synchronize regularly, as follows.
+After that, I wrote a systemd timer to schedule syncing, as follows.

 # /etc/systemd/system/meilisync.timer